Aims of Sutton House curriculum:

 - Promote a growth mind-set

-2019/2020 timetabled KS3/4 subjects: English, Mathematics, Humanities, Princes Trust, PSHE, PE, Food Technology and NCFE Sports Science.
+2021/2022 timetabled KS3/4 subjects: English, Mathematics, Princes Trust, PSHE, PE, Food Technology and NCFE Sports Science.
 KS4 also includes Arts Award and Wellbeing.

 The curriculum is designed to maximise opportunities to achieve qualifications and prepare our pupils for their post 16 education, training or employment.

 At Sutton House Academy we support pupils who suffer with trauma or mental health problems and whose resulting behaviour acts as a barrier to learning.
 Wellbeing of all is of the highest priority and to support pupils to develop positive mental health and resilience we aim to:

 - support children to make sense of their experience(s)

 - find ways to manage their emotions and feelings

 - create an environment of safety, connection and compassion

 - build a school network of strong, positive, supportive relationships

 - ensure children maintain the capacity to learn, despite difficult events that may occur